remake/remake-cli/site-src/data-attributes-api.md

 layout: layout.hbs
 ---

-# Remake's API
+# Data Attributes API

-Remake relies on data attributes for storing data and defining behavior.
-In fact, you can create an entire web application just using data attributes.
+Remake relies on data attributes for storing data inside of elements and defining an application's behavior.

+In fact, you can create a fully working web application in Remake by just using data attributes.
-Let's explore what they can do!

-# Attaching Data to the Page
+<h2 class="api">Attaching Data to Elements</h2>

-The following attributes let you attach data to HTML elements.

 ### `data-o-type`

-By attaching this attribute to an HTML element, you're telling Remake that there's data on (and possibly inside) that element.
+By adding this attribute to an HTML element, you're telling Remake that there's data on (and possibly inside) the element.
 Remake scans the page for all elements with a `data-o-type` attribute and converts them into data.

-Remake can convert an element's data into one of two data structures: either an **object** or an **array**.
+Remake can convert an element into one of two data structures: an **object** or **array**.

 To define an array, use `data-o-type="list"`.